Air Curtains and Air Screens

 - discharge from side > 10 - 15 m/s (30 - 50 ft/s)

 Note that maximum discharge velocities depends on location of the discharge nozzles.
-The discharge velocity must be increased if the air curtain unit is mounted higher if the air stream shall hit the floor with the required velocity that shall stabilize the air stream.
+The discharge velocity must be increased if the air curtain unit is mounted higher for the air stream to hit the floor with the required velocity to stabilize the air stream.

 For ware houses, shopping malls and similar buildings with openings up to 2.5 m the velocity should not exceed 5 - 9 m/s.
 For industrial buildings the velocity can be exceeded to 35 - 40 m/s.

-Air quantities
+Air Volume

 Note!
 Exposed systems with

-- lot of wind
+- lots of wind

-- high buildings
+- higher buildings

 may even double the values.

-Air Flow and Potential Differential Pressure
+Air Flow and the Potential Differential Pressure

-The strength of an air curtain is the maximum potential differential pressure it can resist.
+The "strength" of an air curtain is the maximum potential differential pressure it can resist.
 The potential pressure resistance generated by an airflow through an inlet opening can be expressed as

 Δp = 2.2 q2 sin(α) / b H3/4 (1)